-VERR sets the zero flag if the segment specified by the selector in its operand can be read from at the current privilege level.
-VERW sets the zero flag if the segment can be written.
+- VERR sets the zero flag if the segment specified by the selector in its operand can be read from at the current privilege level.
+Otherwise it is cleared. - VERW sets the zero flag if the segment can be written.

-A.163 WAIT: Wait for Floating-Point Processor
+B.4.327 WAIT: Wait for Floating-Point Processor